sacrosanctic/svelte-patterns/docs/published/how-to-create-a-reusable-form.md

 ## Why repeat the form action on multiple endpoints instead of reusing the endpoint

-For progressive anhancement and support for `form` prop.
+For progressive enhancement and support for `form` prop.

 Form actions are built on top of native forms, on submission, users are redirected to the page the form action is on [[src]](https://svelte.dev/docs/kit/form-actions#Progressive-enhancement-use:enhance).
 By reusing the same endpoint, users without Javascript enabled may be redirected to routes without a `+page.svelte`.